VUnit/vunit/docs/contributing.rst

 Making releases
 ~~~~~~~~~~~~~~~

-Releases are automatically made by Travic CI on any ``master`` commit
-which is tagged.
+Releases are automatically made by GitHub Actions on any ``master`` commit which is tagged.

 To create a new tagged release commit: